 - Kayu cafe for organic, healthy + nutritious dishes.
 This cafe is filled with yummy goodness at a ridiculously reasonable price.
 (I love the Cinnamon Granola)

+- The Yoga Centre.
 Set back off the main path, the 15 minute walk to this little gem is worth every second.
 No wifi whatsoever, just the chance to engage in good conversation and indulge in gorgeous nutritious food

+- Scallywags BBQ.
 Pick your meat or fresh selection of sea food to go on the BBQ and accompany it with an unlimited salad bar.
 With an additional drink my meal cost me 165,000 (8.50)

 - 100% head to the Food Market I mentioned previously.
 I could live off this food every day

 - Grab a juice!
 We LIVED off of them!
 Dotted all over the islands are places to get the most tropical and gorgeous selection of fruits served as a snack or in a smoothie.
 My favourite combos: avocado, banana and coconut (+chocolate if I’m feeling sweet) or avocado, pineapple and banana.

-Nightlife on The Gili Islands
+Nightlife on Gili Trawangan